East Pierce Fire & Rescue Operates Six Divisions:

 This Division conducts on-duty training for personnel and provides instructors and specialized classes for Officer Development, Incident Command, Tactical Operations and Emergency Medical Services (EMS).

-Assuring that all East Pierce career and volunteer firefighters meet mandatory training requirements is vital for the well-being and safety of our personnel and successful fire operations.
+Assuring that all East Pierce personnel meet mandatory training requirements is vital for the well-being and safety of our personnel and successful fire operations.